过 Guo in Chinese: 11 Uses as a Verb, Adverb and Aspect Particle

 过 is composed of two parts:

 This lets us know that the character has to do with some kind of movement over a short distance.
-You’ll see this in the various definitions and uses of guo below.
+You’ll also notice this as you encounter the word in native media, specifically with programs like FluentU that help you learn new words in context.

 Beginners will most likely recognize 过 as a verb. 过 on its own has several definitions, but it can also be combined with other characters to form compound verbs in Chinese.